You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

-The couple’s musical magic springs from a four-year relationship that started when they were teen-agers and ended in the midst of inescapable curiosity common to young, independent, 20-something souls.
+The couple’s musical magic springs from a four-year relationship that started when they were teen-agers and ended in the midst of curiosity common to young souls.
 Five years of exploring the world separately ended in 2006 when life delivered a what-was-I-thinking moment and they decided to do the inevitable and get hitched.
 Dorothy and Ben bring to their artistry a humble sense of place and a delightful sense of humor, rooted in a relationship that has always been strong even when they've been apart.

-Stoked by the success of Company Store and the subsequent release of two singles, Dorothy and Ben returned to the studio during 2012 with mandolinist/co-producer Ethan Ballinger (Missy Raines and the New Hip, Alison Brown, Jill Andrews), fiddle player Christian Sedelmyer (The Farewell Drifters, The Greencards), and stand-up bassist Jon Cavendish.
-Their first full length album was released in March 2013.
+Stoked by the success of Company Store, Dorothy and Ben returned to the studio during 2012 with multi-instrumentalist/co-producer Ethan Ballinger (Missy Raines and the New Hip, Alison Brown, Jill Andrews, Megan McCormick), fiddle player Christian Sedelmyer (10 String Symphony, The Farewell Drifters, The Greencards), and stand-up bassist Jon Cavendish.
+Their first full length album was released in March 2013 and was nominated for a 2013 Independent Music Award in the category of Best Americana Album.
 This self-titled collection of original songs offers a ride through the terrain of life, unapologetically confronting and celebrating emotions that are universally felt.
 The fearless musicianship of the five-piece band coupled with the soulful and sincere voices of the couple at its heart serves up perfectly the intention of the expertly-crafted lyrics.